Data Threads#

 }

-In addition, the following virtual methods can be overriden to extend the functionality of a Data Thread:
+In addition, the following virtual methods can be overridden to extend the functionality of a Data Thread:

 -